gkrishnaks/stressanalysis/README.md

 3) Processing IDE Version 2.1 (You may have to install the dependancies for Arduino and Processing, check out their  websites)
 4) Strain gauge rosettes - 0,60,120 configuration
 5) Instrumentation amplifiers like INA125 or AD620
-6) Using 0.1% tolerance (or better) resistors for wheatstone bridges are recommended for wheatstone quarter bridges for each of the three strain gauges in one 0,60,120 rosette.
+6) Using 0.1% tolerance (or better) resistors are recommended for wheatstone quarter bridges for each of the three strain gauges in one 0,60,120 rosette.
 Also make sure the temperature co-efficient of resistance is low so that the resistor won't heat up much on usage and lose the bridge stability.

 About the programs :
 -------------